phonggvjppro/proxydroid-modded/README.md

     adb shell am broadcast -a org.proxydroid.ProxyDroidWidgetProvider.CHANGE_CONFIG_ACTION --ez isPAC true|false
     ```
   - Change bound or never bound ssid list
+    - You must restart app to see change.
     - If the number of ssids is more than 1, they must be separated by commas
     - Alternatively, you can use the following defaults: "WIFI", "WIFI/2G/3G" or "2G/3G"
     - Set bound ssid list